bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 This guide demonstrates how you can manage and send tax properties to tax providers for their tax calculations.
 Because tax properties are specific to a tax provider, merchants must liaise with tax providers to explore supported tax properties.
 For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and [Tax Provider API Reference](/api-reference/providers/tax-provider-api).

-Here is a summary of the use cases for using the Tax Properties API:
+Here is a summary of use cases for using the Tax Properties API:
 * Use more than one tax provider for a store
 * Assist a transition to another tax provider
 * Vary inputs into a tax provider's tax calculation